rachitkakkar/gpt2-cleaned/README.md

 # gpt2-cleaned
-Just a cleaned up and stripped down of the gpt2 model for personal use.
+Just a cleaned up and stripped down version of the gpt2 model for personal use.
 Easy to set up and well documented, and I am not responsible for anything this model creates.

 # Requirements
 Listed in requirements.txt